abhimanyuthakre/subtitles_translator/README.md

 [(Back to top)](#list-of-contents)

-1. Who can use this?
-* Anyone.
-2. Where can we use this?
+1. Where can we use this?
 * To create subtitles for youtube videos or for movies.
 This consists of many possibilities but is limited to videos.
 2. Do Google Cloud Platform offer free services?
 * No. The services charge a minimal cost.